Fraud Blocker Black mould on windows | What causes it and how to remove it

 The answer to this is probably because wooden windows don’t often fit well after a few years unless they are well maintained.

-If the wood that makes up the frames and the sills is not treated, preserved and re-painted or stained regularly.
+If the wood that makes up the frames and the sills, or the mould window frame, is not treated, preserved, and re-painted or stained regularly.

 Rot will set in because of the inevitable impact of weathering over the years, and it will be challenging to get rid of mould around or on the window.